Tzigger/kinetic_dast/docs/ELEMENT-SCANNER.md

 # ElementScanner

 Targeted scanner that uses explicit Playwright locators to test known elements when automatic DOM discovery is unreliable.
-It mirrors `PageScanner` but operates on user-specified elements, allowing precise, expert-style testing on pages like bWAPP.
+It complements the config-driven crawl performed by `ActiveScanner`, but operates on user-specified elements, allowing precise, expert-style testing on pages like bWAPP.

 ## When to Use
 - You know the exact control to test (e.g., a login field, search box, API param) and want reliable injection.
 - Auto-discovery misses elements in complex SPAs or heavily styled forms.
 - You want to reproduce a pentester’s focused probe on a single control.

-## How It Differs from PageScanner
+## How It Differs from ActiveScanner
-- **PageScanner**: auto-discovers attack surfaces on a page, then runs detectors.
+- **ActiveScanner**: auto-discovers attack surfaces (DOM + captured XHR/fetch), crawls within configured limits, then runs detectors.
 - **ElementScanner**: skips discovery; converts provided locators into `AttackSurface` objects and feeds them to existing detectors.

 ## Configuration (ElementScanConfig)